 This popular restaurant in the Mermaid Quay offers views of the harbour and the Millenium Centre through its big windows.
 You can enjoy cuisine from Wales and other parts of the UK, with a menu bursting with comfort food like chargrilled Welsh steaks, Scottish baked salmon fillets, and slow-cooked lamb shank.
 They have lunch specials on Sundays, and the chic dining room is both child and wheelchair-friendly.

 Address: Unit Upper 14, Mermaid Quay, Cardiff Bay

 Telephone: (029) 20 358 444

 Located in bustling Westgate Street, Zero Degrees is popular as both a restaurant and bar.
-The menu focuses on pizza, pasta and salad, with fresh mussel pots a house specialty.
+The menu focuses on pizza, pasta, and salad, with fresh mussel pots being a house specialty.
 The real draw of Zero Degrees is the on-site microbrewery, which produces beers in a range of styles with international flavours.
 Open Monday to Saturday from 12pm-midnight, and Sunday from 12pm-11pm.

 Address: 27 Westgate Street, Cardiff